Yubico/webauthn-recovery-extension/README.md

 # Application: WebAuthn extension

 This section proposes an application of the above key agreement scheme as a WebAuthn extension for recovery credentials.
-The second subsection describes how the key agreement scheme is implemented in the YubiKey.
+The second subsection proposes the CTAP2 commands used to export and import the recovery seed.

 ## Recovery Credentials Extension (`recovery`)

-This extension allows for recovery credentials to be registered with an RP, which can be used for account recovery in the case of a lost/destroyed main authenticator.
-This is done by associating one or more backup authenticators with the main authenticator, the latter of which is then able to provide additional credentials for account recovery to the RP without involving the backup authenticators.
-The mechanism of setting this up is outside of the scope of this extension, however a `state` counter is defined as follows:
+This extension allows for recovery credentials to be registered with an RP, which can be used for account recovery in the case of a lost or destroyed _main authenticator_.
+This is done by associating one or more _backup authenticators_ with the main authenticator, after which the latter can provide additional credentials for account recovery to the RP without involving the backup authenticators.

+The main authenticator keeps a _recovery credentials state counter_ defined as follows.
 Let `state` be initialized to 0.
-Performing a device reset re-initializes `state` to 0.
-When the set of registered backup authenticators for the device changes (e.g., on adding/removing a backup authenticator, including adding the first backup authenticator) `state` is incremented by one.
+Performing a device reset resets `state` to 0.
+When the set of registered backup authenticators for the device changes (e.g., on adding or removing a backup authenticator, including adding the first backup authenticator) `state` is incremented by one.

 The `state` counter is stored by the main authenticator, and allows the RP to automatically detect when the set of registered recovery credentials needs to be